-- have a minimum GPA of 3.00 (4.00 = A) from secondary school course work if a freshman applicant, or have a minimum GPA of 2.50 (4.00 = A) from college or university course work, if a transfer applicant; - submit a financial statement not more than six months old from a financial institution assuring adequate resources to support themselves while in residence at the university; - have all required admissions materials and credentials reach Undergraduate Admissions by May 15 if applying for the fall semester or October 15 if applying for the spring semester (an English translation of all non-English documents is required); - 4. pay a nonrefundable application fee of \$35.00 in U.S. funds; and - 5. meet all appropriate immigration standards and requirements.
+- have a minimum GPA of 3.00 (4.00 = A) from secondary school course work if a freshman applicant, or have a minimum GPA of 2.50 (4.00 = A) from college or university course work, if a transfer applicant; - meet basic competency requirements if attended four years of high school in the U.S.: - submit a financial statement not more than six months old from a financial institution assuring adequate resources to support themselves while in residence at the university; - have all required admissions materials and credentials reach Undergraduate Admissions by May 1 if applying for the fall semester or October 1 if applying for the spring semester (an English translation of all non-English documents is required); - 5. pay a nonrefundable application fee of \$35.00 in U.S. funds; and - 6. meet all appropriate immigration standards and requirements.